Department of Electrical Engineering

 Major research areas include high-speed networks, image processing, databases, algorithms, graphics, electronic design automation (EDA), artificial intelligence, natural language processing, and parallel and distributed systems.

-Undergraduate Program of Electrical Engineering and Computer Science
+Interdisciplinary Program of Electrical Engineering and Computer Science

-The Undergraduate Program of Electrical Engineering and Computer Science was established in 2008 to meet the growing demand for engineer with cross-disciplinary expertise.
+The Interdisciplinary Program of Electrical Engineering and Computer Science was established in 2008 to meet the growing demand for engineer with cross-disciplinary expertise.
 Through rigorous training in both EE and CS, we expect to educate wide-spectrum professionals who could enhance the competitiveness of Taiwan by upgrading to even higher value-added industry.
 The curriculum of this undergraduate program covers the basic principles of various advanced technologies including computer information theory, internet, multimedia, communication, control, energy, biomedical electronics, IC design, photonics, nanometer semiconductor, etc.

 Institute of Electronics Engineering